Antariksaa12/aksesoris/README.md

 ## 1. Clone the Git Repository

-- Open your terminal or command prompt.
+- Open your vscode app.
-- Navigate to your desired project directory.
+- type git clone https://github.com/<username>/<repo>.git in your search bar.
-- Use the git clone command to clone the repository.
+- select desire folder or to your htdocs folder in xampp.

-Type this to you vscode searchbar
+Type this on your vscode searchbar

 ```
 git clone https://github.com/<username>/<repo>.git